 The Crispiest Chicken is Made in the Air Fryer!

-I’m I learned this when I was blown away by Air Fryer Chicken Thighs.
+I learned this when I was blown away by air fryer chicken thighs.
 The convection oven-like nature of the air fryer cooks chicken legs evenly and ensures super crispy skin.
-Unless you’re getting really saucy (literally – as in our honey garlic baked chicken drumsticks), I can’t think of a single reason to back chicken drumsticks in the oven again!
+Unless you’re getting really saucy (literally – as in our honey garlic baked chicken drumsticks), I can’t think of a single reason to bake chicken drumsticks in the oven again!

 For a condensed post with “just the facts!”, click through to view the web story for this recipe.